Scrabble30/Secured-REST-API-Template/README.md

-## JPA Template
+## REST API Template

-This is a JPA template that can be used as the basis start code for a JPA project.
+This is a REST API template that can be used as the basis start code for a REST API project.

 ### Includes:

 - Jackson
 - Lombok
 - Hibernate
+- Javalin
+- Logback
 - JUnit5
 - Hamcrest
+- RestAssured
 - TestContainers